davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 I've mentioned that effective commenting is an important habit for programmers to form.
 The reason is for documenting your code for posterity.
 There are generally two types of comments that I look for when grading: *line comments* and *Javadocs comments*.

-**Line comments** are free-form.
+`// Line Comments` are free-form and inline with your algorithm.
 They are used to describe blocks of code that you write.
 Their syntax is easy to remember.
 For instance:

 ```java
 public void moveHorizontal(int distance) {